Child Care and Early Years Act, 2014

-The Ministry of Education requires all licensed child care programs to develop and implement a Program Statement which guides the day-to-day beliefs, values and best practices of our program.
+The Ministry of Education has required all licensed child care programs to develop and implement a Program Statement, which guides the day-to-day beliefs, values and best practices of our program.

 Niagara Region Children’s Services licensed child care programs recognize that all children are competent, capable, curious and rich in potential.